-A Pacific Northwest native, Marcia Mecklenburg is now in her 17th season as head coach of Eastern's women's track and field and cross country programs.
+A Pacific Northwest native, Marcia Mecklenburg is now in her 19th season as head coach of Eastern's women's track and field program.
 She coaches Eastern's throwers.

-Mecklenburg took over at EWU in fall 1995 after nine seasons as an assistant at Washington State University.
+Mecklenburg took over at EWU after nine seasons as an assistant at Washington State University.
 At WSU, she coached All-America athletes in the shot put, discus and javelin events, including the 1987 and 1988 NCAA discus champion.

 Before joining the Cougar coaching staff in 1986, Mecklenburg was an assistant coach for five seasons at Montana State and also coached at Seattle Pacific.
 At MSU, she coached 11 all-conference athletes and a pair of national qualifiers.